philtelco/philtelco.github.io/index.md

 Want to know how we are building the network?
 Check out the [about](../about) page!

+PhilTel is funded 100% by donations.
+We collect no data from users and have no record or insight into the content of calls.
+We may have phone numbers dialed kept in logs temporarily for debugging purposes, but they are cycled out and not kept long-term.

 PhilTel was founded in June 2022 and was inspired by [Futel](http://futel.net/){:target="_blank"}.

 **Our first payphone will be installed at [Iffy Books](https://iffybooks.net){:target="_blank"} on December 17th!
 See the event page [here](https://iffybooks.net/event/philtel-free-payphone/){:target="_blank"}!**